rydmike/flex_color_picker/README.md

 Alternatively you can make and use a custom for Widget for this purpose.
 In this tutorial we use the `ColorIndicator` in a `ListTile`, and use the `ColorIndicator` as its trailing property to show the selected color.

-The **FlexColorPicker** package also includes `ColorTools`, a set of helper functions that you among other things, can use to display names of the standard Material colors, shade index, as well as an optional Flutter style Hex color code.
+The **FlexColorPicker** package also includes `ColorTools`, a set of helper functions that among other things, can display names of the standard Material colors, shade index, and an optional Flutter style Hex color code.
 We use the `ColorTools.materialNameAndCode` in the `ListTile`'s `subtitle` property to describe the selected color by showing its Material color name and index, as well as its Flutter style HEX color value.